jaantollander/masters-thesis/content/25_puhti.md

 wait
 ```

----
+The above script is an example of a large parallel batch job with four job steps.
+For example,

-In the above example, the first program will run on the first job step and would load data to the local disk.
+The first program will run on the first job step and could load data to the local disk.
 The second program will run on the second job step utilizing all given nodes, tasks, and cpus and the majority of the given time.
-The program is some large parallel program such as a large, well parallelizing simulation.
+It would be is a large parallel program such as a large, well parallelizing simulation communicating via MPI.

-The third and fourth programs job steps will run in parallel after the first step, both utilizing all tasks and cpus from a single node.
+The third and fourth programs job steps will run in parallel after the first step, both utilizing all tasks and CPUs from a single node.
-These programs could be, for example, programs for post processing steps, for example, processing and backing up the simulation results.
+These programs could be programs for post processing steps, for example, processing and backing up the simulation results.